AOrps/SigMal/projects/mal-dev/README.md

 If 2 Teams:
 Teams create a custom malware executable ("ransomware") and compete against each other using different languages and potentially in challenges.

-- Speed
-- Readability
-- Writing to specific places in computer
-- Defense Evasion

 ## Steps
 <!--
 Jobs: